 The commanding general of the US Army Air Forces, Henry “Hap” Arnold, gave a strong indication of his views in a public statement only eleven days after Hiroshima was attacked.
 Asked on August 17 by a New York Times reporter whether the atomic bomb caused Japan to surrender, Arnold said that “the Japanese position was hopeless even before the first atomic bomb fell, because the Japanese had lost control of their own air.”

-“It was a mistake…. [the scientists] had this toy and they wanted to try it out, so they dropped it.” —Adm.
+“It was a mistake…. had this toy and they wanted to try it out, so they dropped it.” —Adm.
 William “Bull” Halsey

 Gen. Dwight Eisenhower, for his part, stated in his memoirs that when notified by Secretary of War Henry Stimson of the decision to use atomic weapons, he “voiced to him my grave misgivings, first on the basis of my belief that Japan was already defeated and that dropping the bomb was completely unnecessary, and secondly because I thought that our country should avoid shocking world opinion by the use of a weapon whose employment was, I thought, no longer mandatory as a measure to save American lives…”

 He later publicly declared “…it wasn’t necessary to hit them with that awful thing.”
 Even the famous “hawk” Maj.
 Gen. Curtis LeMay, head of the Twenty-First Bomber Command, went public the month after the bombing, telling the press that “the atomic bomb had nothing to do with the end of the war at all.”

 In “Amelia Earhart: Beyond the Grave,” author W.C.
 Jameson claims that Amelia Earhart was a spy for the U.S. government, and was flying a secret mission to photograph Japanese military installations in the Pacific at the time of what he calls her “so-called disappearance” in July 1937.
 Two years before the start of WW2.